Optimisation of the vertex detector and measurement of Higgs decays to second-generation quarks at the CEPC: CEPC Vertex Detector and Samples

 \section{CEPC Vertex Detector and Samples}

 The CEPC baseline detector adopts a Particle Flow Oriented design~\cite{Ruan_ArborPerf_2018}, emphasizing the separation and reconstruction of every final state particle, and measures them in the most suited sub-detectors.
 A crucial component of the CEPC detector is its vertex system.
 As referenced in the CEPC Conceptual Design Report (CDR) \cite{CEPC_CDR_Phy}, the vertex system consists of six concentric cylindrical layers of silicon pixel sensors (Figure~\ref{fig:vertex_detector}).
-The first barrel layer is positioned merely 16~mm from the beam line, and with a per-layer material budget of only \(0.15\%\,X_0\), it attains a spatial resolution of \(2.8\,\mu\text{m}\) for high precision flavor tagging.
-The baseline configuration with spatial resolutions for the vertex detector is listed in Table~\ref {tab:base_vtx}.
-This vertex system is surrounded by a Time Projection Chamber (TPC) based tracker, supplementary silicon stations, and silicon-tungsten sampling electromagnetic (ECAL) and hadronic calorimeters (HCAL).
-All these components are situated inside a 3~T solenoid, which facilitates comprehensive particle flow reconstruction.
+The first barrel layer is positioned merely 16~mm from the beam line, and with a per-layer material budget of only \(0.15\%\,X_0\), it attains a spatial resolution of \(2.8\,\mu\text{m}\) for high precision flavour tagging.
+The baseline geometrical parameters and spatial resolutions of the vertex detector layers used in this study are summarised in Table~\ref{tab:base_vtx}.
+The beam pipe dominates the upstream material of the vertex detector.
+In the CEPC TDR design~\cite{CEPC2025TDR}, the Machine Detector Interface(MDI) region is explicitly modelled, including a 0.35~mm beryllium beam pipe with a 10~$\mu m$ inner gold coating and a 0.2~mm cooling-water layer, corresponding in total to about 0.45\%~$X_{0}$.
+Each vertex layer contributes approximately 0.06 -- 0.28\%~$X_{0}$, dominated by the sensors and local supports.

+The beam-induced background is also highly relevant to the design and operation of the vertex detector, as its hits can dominate the occupancy and bandwidth of the detectors.
+The CEPC TDR provides a dedicated simulation of the beam-induced background, showing that the impact on the impact-parameter resolution is under control.
+Further details are provided in Appendix~\ref{app:appendix_B}.
+Hence, the beam-induced background is neglected in this study.